Brown Sugar Shortbread Caramel Bars. Simple brown sugar shortbread crumble filled with a soft caramel centre. Simple but oh so deliciously addictive.

-Okay, I’m gonna say it, this is my favorite new cookie of the Holiday baking season so far!
-I am a complete sucker for shortbread of any kind and brown sugar shortbread is a particular favorite.
+Okay, I’m gonna say it, this is my favourite new cookie of the Holiday baking season so far!
+I am a complete sucker for shortbread of any kind and brown sugar shortbread is a particular favourite.

 2017 update: I still cannot resist these simple cookie bars; they are an all time favourite.
 I am updating the recipe today though to simplify the recipe and make the crumble just a little more buttery.

 After making these several times, I think a little more butter helps the crumble stay together better.
 Additionally, I also took out the necessity to partially pre-bake the bottom.

 I have omitted that step for the last two batches, as well as the one in the photos shown.
 They have been perfect every time.

 What these cookies remind me of is the caramel tarts I first tasted in Wesleyville, in the Bonavista North area.
 They were little pastry tarts, or even a whole shallow pie crust.

 The pasty was filled with caramel made from boiling a can of sweetened condensed milk for hours.